awsdocs/amazon-pinpoint-user-guide/doc-source/settings-account.md

 ## Number Settings<a name="settings-account-sms-number"></a>

-Manage settings for the dedicated *short codes* and *long codes* that you have requested from AWS Support and that are assigned to your account\.
+You can manage settings for the dedicated *short codes* and *long codes* that you've requested from AWS Support that are assigned to your account\.

-A short code is a 5 or 6 digit number that is meant for high\-volume SMS messaging\.
+A short code is a 5\-digit or 6\-digit number that's meant for high\-volume SMS messaging\.
 To request a dedicated short code, see [Requesting Dedicated Short Codes for SMS Messaging with Amazon Pinpoint](channels-sms-awssupport-short-code.md)\.

-A long code is a standard 10 digit phone number that is meant for low\-volume, person\-to\-person communication\.
+A long code is a standard 10\-digit phone number that is meant for low\-volume, person\-to\-person communication\.
 To request a dedicated long code, see [Requesting Dedicated Long Codes for SMS Messaging with Amazon Pinpoint](channels-sms-awssupport-long-code.md)\.

 After you receive one or more dedicated short codes or long codes from AWS, those numbers are provided under **Number settings**, where you can manage settings for keywords and two\-way SMS\.

 ### Keyword Settings<a name="settings-account-sms-number-keyword"></a>

-A *keyword* is a specific word or phrase that your audience can text to your number to elicit a response, such as an informational message or a special offer\.
+A *keyword* is a specific word or phrase that a customer can send to your number to elicit a response, such as an informational message or a special offer\.
 When your number receives a message that begins with a keyword, Amazon Pinpoint responds with a customizable message\.

 For short codes, the console shows the keywords and responses that you initially define when you request a short code from AWS Support\.
-AWS Support registers your keywords and responses with the wireless carriers when provisioning your short code\.
+AWS Support registers your keywords and responses with the wireless carriers when it provisions your short code\.

 For long codes, the console shows the default keywords and responses\.